Disaster Recovery via Replica Set

 The primary cluster will deploy the Hub with all APIs exposed on the primary.plgd.cloud domain.
 The CoAP gateway listens on NodePort 15684, and the device provisioning service listens on NodePort 5684.
 The MongoDB replica set is exposed via a LoadBalancer service type, requiring a client certificate (mTLS) to connect to MongoDB.

-To deploy the plgd-hub and plgd-dps Helm charts on the primary cluster, use the following Helm command:
+To deploy the plgd-hub Helm charts on the primary cluster, use the following Helm command:

 SOURCE Copy